-The Indian Automotive Industry is one of the largest industries and a key contributing sector to economy.
-It consists of manufacturers of wide range of automobiles and auto components.
+The Indian Automotive Industry is one of the largest industries and a key contributing sector of the economy.
+It consists of manufacturers of a wide range of automobiles and auto components.
 The industry began its journey from 1991 with the government's de-licensing of the sector and subsequent opening up for 100 per cent FDI through automatic route.
 Since then many large global companies have set up their facilities in India taking the production of vehicle from 2 million in 1991 to 9.7 million in 2005-2006 and during 2010-11 it touched to 17.91 million units.

-The entry of global auto-majors into India has significantly altered the automobile manufacturing scenario in the country.
-The changes in design and adaptation of international technologies have enabled the Indian automotive industry to compete globally, and thus exposed to global challenges.
-Alongside the challenges, the trend also presents a plethora of opportunities to Indian automotive industry.
-Higher growth rate of the Indian automotive industry vis-à-vis the stagnant growth rate of the automotive industry in United States of America (USA), European Union (EU) and Japan has led to large scale shifting of capacity creation to India.
+The entry of global auto-majors in India has significantly altered the automobile manufacturing scenario in the country.
+The changes in the design and adaptation of international technologies have enabled the Indian automotive industry to compete globally, and thus exposed to global challenges.
+Alongside the challenges, the trend also presents a plethora of opportunities to the Indian automotive industry.
+Higher growth rate of the Indian automotive industry vis-à-vis the stagnant growth rate of the automotive industry in the United States of America (USA), European Union (EU) and Japan has led to large scale shifting of capacity creation to India.
 This is facilitated by the easy availability of trained manpower at low cost and increasing productivity in the industry.

 According to research by IKON Marketing Consultants, the automotive market in India is set to grow more than fourfold by 2016.
 The size of the industry expected to grow at 13 per cent per annum over the next decade to reach around US$ 120 billion-US$ 160 billion by 2016.
 The two-wheeler segment expected to lead the growth, with estimated sales of 27.8 million units by 2016.
 Indian players dominate this segment as well as foreign players such as Hero, Bajaj Auto, Honda Motors, TVS Motors and Suzuki.